whiteroses/webob-notes/issue_256.md

   possible -- check RFC4646?)
 * It's completely unclear what the language quality factor is.
 Not mentioned in RFC7231 or RFC4647.

+### RFC5646

+##### 4.2.
+Meaning of the Language Tag

+> Language tags are related when they contain a similar sequence of subtags.
+For example, if a language tag B contains language tag A as a prefix, then B is typically "narrower" or "more specific" than A.  Thus, "zh-Hant-TW" is more specific than "zh-Hant".

+> This relationship is not guaranteed in all cases: specifically, languages that begin with the same sequence of subtags are NOT guaranteed to be mutually intelligible, although they might be.
+For example, the tag "az" shares a prefix with both "az-Latn" (Azerbaijani written using the Latin script) and "az-Cyrl" (Azerbaijani written using the Cyrillic script).
+A person fluent in one script might not be able to read the other, even though the linguistic content (e.g., what would be heard if both texts were read aloud) might be identical.
+Content tagged as "az" most probably is written in just one script and thus might not be intelligible to a reader familiar with the other script.